 Sample Thank You Letter to a Contractor or Vendor

 Depending on your freelance specialty and the type of services you offer, you might be hiring or collaborating with vendors, subcontractors, or other freelancers throughout a project.
 After the client’s project is completed, it’s a good idea to send those team members a thank you note as a way to maintain a collaborative relationship in the future.
+Remember, happy clients and customers are those who will come back.

-Start with this wording for your letter:
+Start with this wording for your thank you letter:

 Sample Thank You Letter for a Referral